tetteykn/PushToTalk/README.md

 ## Trial Information
 Push To Talk offers a **7-day free trial** during which users can access all features of the app without any limitations.
-After the trial period, the app will no longer function unless a **one-time purchase of $5** is made to activate the app permanently.
+After the trial period, the app will no longer function unless a **one-time purchase** is made to activate the app permanently.
 This ensures that users can fully experience the app's capabilities before deciding to purchase.

 ---